Jimmy Woo: Reception

 Jeff Yang, curator of the "Marvels & Monsters: Unmasking Asian Images in U.S. Comics, 1942–1986" exhibit at the Japanese American National Museum, called Jimmy Woo a "positive exception" to the "largely negative" depiction of Asians and Asian-Americans in comics at time when "the view of Asians was shaped by racist, xenophobic wartime propaganda."

 Other versions

 Ultimate Marvel

 In the Ultimate Marvel universe, Jimmy Woo is an agent of S.H.I.E.L.D., partnered with Sharon Carter.
 He was introduced in Ultimate Spider-Man #16, in which he and Carter are trying to capture Doctor Octopus.

 In other media

 Television

 Jimmy Woo appears in The Avengers: Earth's Mightiest Heroes, voiced by Nolan North.

 Marvel Cinematic Universe

-Jimmy Woo appears in media set in the Marvel Cinematic Universe, portrayed by Randall Park.
-This version's full name is James E. Woo, works as an FBI agent, and hails from Bakersfield, California.
-Additionally, he is more comical than his comic book incarnation.